bluedata-katacoda/katacoda-scenarios/Hello World Image/step6.md

 Copy the sample Dockerfile cloned from BlueData GitHub in to the directory we just created<br>
 `cp /tmp/samples/solutions/ImageSamples/helloWorld-auto/image/centos/Dockerfile  ~/src/catalog/helloworld/image/centos/`{{execute}}

-To view the contents of the Dockerfile, you can use vi, vim, or cat out the contents.
-To view the contents in the terminal console, execute the following command:<br>
+To view the contents of the Dockerfile, execute the following command:<br>
 `cat ~/src/catalog/helloworld/image/centos/Dockerfile`{{execute}}

 You will now see many commands populate your terminal.
 These are the commands you would use if you were to install your application manually on a host. <br>